reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 * Removes unwanted text from use case documentation
 * Copies doxygen files into* _build/html* for easy deployment
-* Creates symbolic links under Users_Guide to the directories under 'generated' to preserve old URL paths
+* Creates symbolic links under Users_Guide to the directories under "generated" to preserve old URL paths

 The html files that are created can be found in the *METplus/docs/_build/html* directory.
 The web browser can point to this directory by entering